christytan/ords-apex-dbcs/exacs-QA/DataPump.md

 You may now connect to your exadata cloud service database using a SQL client and validate import.

 Congratulations!
-You have successfully completed migration of an Oracle database to the Exadata Cloud Service Database using Data Pump
+You have successfully completed migration of an Oracle database to the Exadata Cloud Service Database using Data Pump.